mateimicu/mateimicu/content/masters-degree-01.md

   * what is the impact of vitalization
   * how various styles of parallelization of the code perform

-The program is already written (with 6+1 methos of parallelization, basically parallelize of nor each one of the 3 `for` instruction involved in a matrix multiplication).
+The program is already written (with 6+1 methods of parallelization, basically parallelize of nor each one of the 3 `for` instruction involved in a matrix multiplication).
 Next week I'll have to write a python wrapper that will feed various parameters and restriction to our C implementation and record the running time (and probably plot it).